 How much does a rebuilt title affect value?

-A car with a salvage title is typically worth 20% to 40% of the Kelley Blue Book Value, according to KBB.
-However, the exact price of a car with a rebuilt title will depend on many factors, including the model and what kind of damage it sustained.
+According to KBB, a car with a salvage title is typically worth 20% to 40% of the Kelley Blue Book Value.
+However, the exact price of a vehicle with a rebuilt title will depend on many factors, including the model and the kind of damage it sustained.

 Learn about the values of vehicles with rebuilt titles vs. clean titles

-Can you get insurance for a rebuilt title?
+Can you get insurance for a rebuilt title car?

-You can get rebuilt title insurance, but it is tough to find insurance carriers to provide coverage for cars with a rebuilt salvage title.
+You can get rebuilt title insurance, but it is tough to find insurance carriers to cover cars with a rebuilt salvage title.
 Insurance companies often charge rebuilt title vehicle owners with higher premiums than for the same coverage on a vehicle with a clean title.

-Can you get full coverage on a rebuilt title?
+Can you get full coverage on a car with a rebuilt title?

-It is possible to get full coverage insurance for a rebuilt vehicle, but there are only a few insurers that will issue full coverage for a rebuilt car title.
+It is possible to get full coverage insurance for a rebuilt vehicle, but only a few insurers will issue full coverage for a rebuilt car title.

-Insurance providers only offer liability coverage to vehicles with a rebuilt title, so it’s unlikely you will find an insurer that will also include comprehensive or collision coverage on the policy.
+Insurance providers only offer liability coverage to vehicles with a rebuilt title, so you will unlikely find an insurer that will also include comprehensive or collision coverage on the policy.
 But if you’re willing to do a little research, perhaps you will find something.

 Guidelines for rebuilt vehicles vary